 Man the forts!
 Royal castles in under 2hrs

 Ready for a right royal day out?
-We've rounded up 16 of the coolest castles in Berkshire and beyond.
+We've rounded up the coolest castles in Berkshire and beyond that are open for business.
 Tiara at the ready, let's go!

 Highclere Castle, Newbury

 The biggest star of Downton Abbey?
 No, Carson it’s not you or the Earl of Grantham’s labradors (they come a close second though) – Highclere Castle takes the crown.
 It was pretty famous before its TV and film debut, as the ancestral home of Howard Carter (5th Earl of Carnarvon) who discovered the tomb of Tutankhamun in 1922.
 Now the 8th Earl and Countess of Carnarvon open their home to coach loads of tourists who come to experience a bit of real life of Downton magic.
 Some may even nod enthusiastically at the “Capability” Brown gardens.
-Booking is essential (selected dates only) – Adult tickets £28; child £10, add a picnic or afternoon tea box for two, £60.
+Booking is essential.
+The gardens are open for Spring Afternoon Tea Picnic on 12 and 19 April.
+Adult tickets £84 for two.
+Guided tours resume from 18 May.

 Donnington Castle, Newbury